 When we go down in a group in the periodic table, electronegativity decreases.
 The trend in electronegativity can be seen by the graph given below for group 7.
 Here fluorine has the highest electronegativity (4.0) .
 The trend is shown below.

-This was just a brief layout about the trends in electronegativity of an element in the periodic table.
-To know about the trends in other properties of elements across periods and groups of the periodic table subscribe to Byju’s YouTube channel.
+This was just a brief layout of the trends in electronegativity of an element in the periodic table.
+To know about the trends in other properties of elements across periods and groups of the periodic table subscribe to the BYJU’S YouTube channel.